Why GitOps Might Be The Next Big Thing for DevOps?

 System administrators, who’ve historically been resistant to change, are now adopting agile and DevOps as adaptive software development approaches.
 The history of systems administration as a profession is imprecise.
 Traditionally, system administrators had to physically control hardware by connecting to and deploying computers in a physical server rack or via a cloud provision API.
 Large quantities of manual customization effort, in addition to the manual setup process, were a typical occurrence.

 This primeval bog of systems administration gave birth to the DevOps movement.
-DevOps took the greatest ideas from software engineering and implemented them in systems management, transforming the haphazard tools into versioned code.
+DevOps Solutions took the greatest ideas from software engineering and implemented them in systems management, transforming the haphazard tools into versioned code.
 IaC is one of DevOps’ most significant breakthroughs.
 Previously, system administrators preferred to set up systems using proprietary imperative scripts.

 Weaveworks, an enterprise Kubernetes management company, was the first to develop the GitOps concept, which has subsequently spread throughout the DevOps community.
 GitOps is an outgrowth of the IaC as mentioned earlier and declarative configuration.
 GitOps enhances the pull request workflow by synchronizing the live system’s state with the static configuration repository.